TravelTimN/simon-game/README.md

 ### Media

 - [Szynalski](https://www.szynalski.com/tone-generator/) - Online Tone Generator to create all sounds.
-- [Techsini](https://techsini.com/multi-mockup/) - Mock-up Image for README.
 - [TinyPNG](https://tinypng.com/) - Online Image Compressor.
 - [Shields.io](https://shields.io) - Markdown badges for README.

 All audio files were created by me.
 These files are not to be used without proper attribution, acknowledgment, and credit to this repository.
 You must specify that audio files were obtained from my repository, for example:

-- Audio files were obtained with approval from [https://github.com/TravelTimN/simon-game](https://github.com/TravelTimN/simon-game)
+> "*Audio files were obtained with approval from [https://github.com/TravelTimN/simon-game](https://github.com/TravelTimN/simon-game)*"

 You are, however, welcome to generate your own audio files using the same methods and tools that I used, but the use of my files should be attributed if you use them for your own project(s).